KaiyangZhou/deep-person-reid/README.md

 To use multiple GPUs, you can set `--gpu-devices 0,1,2,3`.

-To resume training, you can use `--resume path/to/.pth.tar` to load a checkpoint from which saved model weights and `start_epoch` will be used.
+**Note:** To resume training, you can use `--resume path/to/.pth.tar` to load a checkpoint from which saved model weights and `start_epoch` will be used.
 Learning rate needs to be initialized carefully.
-If you just wanna load a pretrained model by discarding layers that do not match in size (e.g. classification layer), use '--load-weights path/to/.pth.tar' instead.
+If you just wanna load a pretrained model by discarding layers that do not match in size (e.g. classification layer), use `--load-weights path/to/.pth.tar` instead.

 Please refer to the code for more details.